Top 9 Smoky Mountain Hiking Trails with Waterfalls

 Listen To This Article - Click Play

-One of the best sights to see in the Smoky Mountains is a gorgeous waterfall.
-Some of the most popular hikes in the area feature a waterfall!
-Whether the falls are big or small, they’re still an incredible sight to be seen.
+As the weather continues to treat us with warmer and warmer temperatures, we’ve been busy finding ways to stay cool.
 Enjoying the mist on Smoky Mountain hiking trails with waterfalls is one of our favorites.
-That’s why we’ve compiled a list of 9 trails in the national park that are sure to meet your waterfall sightseeing needs.
+That’s why we’ve compiled a list of nine trails in the national park that are sure to meet your waterfall sightseeing needs.
 Keep reading to learn more: